 It’s amazing the difference the right tools can make.
 Having a knife sharpening steel to hand helps avoid blunt blades and speeds up chopping, and investing in a solid wood board is well worth it – easy to maintain they’re more hard wearing and last longer than plastic, they can also double as a platter.
-It’s no surprise that there’s little magic in cooking every meal, every day, I like to collect unusual and some really beautiful utensils, they add some glamour to the kitchen, capture my imagination and make cooking a little more fun, taking away any mundanity.
+It’s no surprise that there’s little magic in cooking every meal, every day, so I like to jazz things up by using my collection of unusual and beautiful utensils, they add a touch of glamour to the kitchen, capture the imagination and make cooking a little more fun.

 Use the ‘Good’ Ware

 What are you waiting for?
 Use the special porcelain and handmade wooden platters, use the traditional blown glass tumblers and enjoy them as they were intended to be used.
 Make every day important in some small way and make your meals a celebration of all that’s good.